Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - [Zarebin](https://zarebin.ir/) (Persian, can return English results)

+  - Ecosia (choose between Google and Bing providers in settings)

   - A host of other engines using [Programmable Search Engine's](https://developers.google.com/custom-search/) client-side scripts.

 Bing